steadylearner/docker-examples/0. learn/prod/README.md

 $docker build --tag=ubuntu_node .
 ```

-## Docker Swarm
+Dockerfile is just the set of commands you used before.

-Install it first with
+## Install Docker Swarm

 ```console
 $sudo apt install docker-compose
 ```

-### 1. Make it to Services in localhost
+## Make docker images to services in localhost

-and **$docker swarm init** if you haven't yet in the folder you want to deploy docker containers.
+Use **$docker swarm init** if you haven't yet in the folder you want to test docker containers with it.

-Then, deploy it with this.
+Then, use this.

 ```console
 $docker stack deploy -c docker-compose.yml ubuntunode